mochoy/personal-site/src/assets/blog/how_to_land_an_internship/how_to_land_an_internship.md

 ### Include Projects!

-Projects are also a great way to highlight soft skills like your dedication, motivation, drive, and passion but also demonstrate that you have practical experience which often speaks louder than the standard set of EE courses every EE in the country takes.
+Projects are also a great way to highlight soft/personal skills like your dedication, motivation, drive, and passion but also demonstrate that you have practical experience which often speaks louder than the standard set of EE courses every EE in the country takes.
 I'll go over way more about projects later on, but this section will target more on the resume side of things.

 Everything you put on your resume is an invitation for the interviewer to grill you on it, including your projects.
 Make sure you can actually talk about your projects: what you did, your design choices, collaboration efforts, etc. It might even look worse to an interviewer to have projects you can't talk about than having no projects at all.